 Campus visits allow you to spend a day in the life of a student at Duke Divinity School.
 They are held most Thursdays during the academic year, begin at 9:00 a.m., and conclude by 2:30 p.m.
 The schedule includes:

 - Information on admissions and financial aid

 - Attending a class

 The Office of Admissions will sponsor a special campus visit on Tuesday, December 17 through Wednesday, December 18 to provide an opportunity for prospective students to experience Duke Divinity School during Advent.
 During the visit, prospective students will be able to tour the school's buildings, meet with current students, hear from faculty and admissions staff, experience Duke Chapel at Advent, and have dinner together with a basketball watch party.
 Sign ups for this event will be open in September.

 Campus Ministry or College Group Tours

-We welcome groups of students interested in theological education from colleges and universities to visit with us!
+We welcome groups of students from colleges and universities.
 Contact Admissions to arrange a tour for your group at least two weeks in advance.

 Admitted Student Discernment Days